Logo

 If this equipment causes harm to the telephone network, the telephone company will notify you in advance that temporary discontinuance of service may be required.
 If advance notice isn’t practical, the telephone company will notify the customer as soon as possible.
 Also, you will be advised of your right to file a complaint with the FCC if you believe this is necessary.

 The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the operation of the equipment.
-If this happens, the telephone company will provide advanced notice in order for you to make the necessary modifications in order to maintain uninterrupted service. if trouble is experienced with this equipment, please contact;
+If this happens, the telephone company will provide advanced notice in order for you to make the necessary modifications in order to maintain uninterrupted service.

 Company Name: Cermetek Microelectronics, Inc.